FGMEMBERS/Lockheed1049/Models/ReadmeN6905C.txt

 TO DO
 =====
 - external lights.
-- spin tyres.
+- gear compression.
 - smoke at engine start.
 - door to the crew compartment.
 - radio and navigator seats.
-- rudder pedals

 Known problems
 ==============
+- front gear inner struts crosses the fuselage.
-- since the livery is not a skin, it would be difficult to repaint it.
+- the livery is difficult to repaint (not a skin).
 - doors too thick ?